William-La/item-catalog/README.md

 Points to Consider
 ------------------

 This web app is very much a development app.
-Factors that should be changed if moving to a production site include the creatomg a secure Flask key, removing debug mode, and including more forms of third party authentication.
+Factors that should be changed if moving to a production site include the creating a secure Flask key, removing debug mode, and including more forms of third party authentication.

 Acknowledgements